kaseypocius/k.AKWF/README.md

 <h2> chorus </h2>

 Inspired by the CNMAT external, this is a basic chorus with the cycle~ replaced with a wavetable oscillator.
-Takes 3 arguments, a float for feeback, an int for the wavetable number and a float for the ratio of chrous delay lengths.
+Takes 3 arguments, a float for feeback, an int for the wavetable number and a float for the ratio of chrous modulator frequencies.